inzk0518/tp/docs/UserGuide.md

 Mac Users: <code>⌘ + F</code>
 </div>

-Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing the `Enter` key on the keyboard will open the help window.<br>
 Some example commands you can try:

 * `list` : Lists all contacts.